mp-pinheiro/nekoweb-deploy/README.md

   - `BUILD_DIR`: The directory where the build files are located. **Modify the "Prepare build" step to copy the build files to this directory.** Example: `./build`
   - `DEPLOY_DIR`: The directory where the build files will be deployed.
 Example: if your build files are located in `./build` and you want to deploy them to the root directory, use `/`.
 If you want to deploy them to a subdirectory, use the subdirectory path.
 Example: `/subdir`
   - `CLEANUP`: If `True`, the deploy directory will be cleaned up before deploying the build files. **⚠ Use with caution, especially on the root directory.
 All files in the remote directory (your website) will be deleted.** Example: `True` or `False`.
   - `DELAY`: The delay between requests to the Nekoweb API.
 This is useful to avoid rate limits.
 Example: `0.5` (half a second).
-This argument is optional and defaults to `0` (no delay).
+This argument is optional and defaults to `0.5`.

 ```yaml
 name: Deploy to Nekoweb